studentmediene/podkast.radiorevolt.no/utils/feedburner/README.md

-# Utility for finding which Feedburner feed corresponds to which DigAS show
+# Utilities for migrating from Feedburner

 **This utility depends on some software which does not run on Python3, so you CANNOT use the same virtualenv as the rest of the project.**